 To lead measurable community transformation, creating a better life for all, by connecting community partners through collective impact in health, education, and financial stability.

-Our community supports systems resulting in educational achievement, living wage employment, strong families, and optimal health.
+We support systems resulting in educational achievement, living wage employment, strong families and optimal health.

 United Way of Greater Lorain County is committed to:

 Traditionally, you’ve known United Way as simply a fundraising organization.
 But we are more than the fundraisers.
 We are the game changers.

 We go looking for the problems that most people say can’t be solved.
 And we fight.
 United Way fights for the health, education, and financial stability of low-income working families in our community.

 We can’t fix these critical problems by going at it alone.
 By sharing resources and aligning our goals with over 150 corporate, nonprofit and governmental partners, we can transform Greater Lorain County into the place we all want it to be.